 When must a weapon lock be used

-- During robot load-in to the ring or test box
+- During robot load-in to the cage or test box

 - Anytime your robot is powered up anywhere at NHRL